 Account Recovery provides business users with a simple and secure way to recover access to their Dashlane account if they forget their Master Password.

-Our patented process leverages the role of the account admin to guarantee the user's identity, all while preserving our zero-knowledge architecture.
-Once enabled, if a user forgets their Master Password, they can rest assured that their data can be recovered.
+Our patented process leverages the role of the account admin to guarantee the user’s identity, all while preserving our zero-knowledge architecture.
+Once enabled, if a user forgets their Master Password, they can rest assured that they can recover their data.

 Overview of Account Recovery